As we are now homeschooling we thought we would share some of the best kids subscription boxes available in the UK that we think are great.

 We love to supplement our homeschool geography curriculum with a fun geography subscription box.
 These are our absolute favorites.

 Atlas Crate is a fantastic subscription for kids aged 6-11.
 Through immersive, hands-on STEAM activities, they hope to connect kids with communities and customs beyond their own experience.
+Read our detailed review of our favorite geography subscription box.

 Our Little Globe